Project 2025: Expansion of presidential powers

 In 2023, Stephen Miller proposed immediately mobilizing the military at the start of second Trump administration for domestic law and immigration enforcement under the Insurrection Act of 1807.
 Jeffrey Clark, a senior fellow at CRA and Project 2025 contributor, has investigated using the Insurrection Act for other purposes, including suppressing protests like the George Floyd protests.
 The Heritage Foundation denied Project 2025 planned to use the Insurrection Act, but Mandate has a single line that says it is possible to use the Insurrection Act to secure the southern border.
 Russell Vought said the CRA was working to keep legal and defense communities from preventing use of the Insurrection Act.

 Clark also promoted making the Department of Justice less independent of the president in order to let Trump prosecute his political rivals.
 For his alleged acts while working at the DOJ during the end of Trump's term, Clark has become a co-defendant in the Georgia election racketeering prosecution and an unnamed co-conspirator in the federal prosecution of Trump for alleged election obstruction.
 According to reporting in outlets such as NBC News and NPR, Heritage officials have denied that Project 2025 includes plans to prosecute political opponents, framing such accusations as mischaracterizations of the initiative.

 Several Project 2025 partners praised the 2024 Supreme Court decision Trump v.
 United States, which grants broad immunity from prosecution for acts committed in the course of a president's official duties.
+Project 2025 opposed the Supreme Court decision Humphrey's Executor v.
+United States, and in 2026, the Trump administration successfully sued to overturn it, in Trump v.
+Slaughter.

 Political experts have said Project 2025 represents significant executive aggrandizement, a type of democratic backsliding involving government institutional changes made by elected executives that has been seen in Russia, Hungary, Turkey, and Venezuela.
-Cornell University political scientist Rachel Beatty Riedl says this global phenomenon represents threats to democratic rule not from violence but rather from using democratic institutions to consolidate executive power.
-She has said, "if Project 2025 is implemented, what it means is a dramatic decrease in American citizens' ability to engage in public life based on the kind of principles of liberty, freedom and representation that are accorded in a democracy."
+Cornell University political scientist Rachel Beatty Riedl said that this global phenomenon represented threats to democratic rule not from violence but from using democratic institutions to consolidate executive power.
+She said, "if Project 2025 is implemented, what it means is a dramatic decrease in American citizens' ability to engage in public life based on the kind of principles of liberty, freedom and representation that are accorded in a democracy."
 Phillip Wallach, a senior fellow studying separation of powers at the American Enterprise Institute, characterized the project as visions that bleed into authoritarian fantasies.